Factbox: The worst Ebola outbreak on record

-West Africa is struggling with the worst Ebola outbreak since the disease was identified in 1976, and the first case has been diagnosed in the United States.
+West Africa is struggling with the worst Ebola outbreak on record, and a Liberian man who was the first person diagnosed with the virus in the United States has died.

 Below are some facts regarding the outbreak:

-- The outbreak has killed 3,338 people, or 47 percent of the 7,178 known to have been infected as of Sept.
-28, predominantly in Liberia, Sierra Leone and Senegal.
-The disease - which emerged in a remote forest region of Guinea in March - has also turned up in Nigeria and Senegal, but officials say the disease has been contained in those two countries.
+- The outbreak has killed 3,879 people, out of 8,033 cases as of Oct.
+5, predominantly in Liberia, Sierra Leone and Guinea.
+Ebola, which emerged in a remote forest region of Guinea in March, has also turned up in Nigeria and Senegal, but officials say the disease has been contained in those two countries.

 - There is no vaccine or cure for Ebola, a hemorrhagic fever.
 In past outbreaks, fatality rates have reached up to 90 percent.
 Ebola causes fever, flu-like pains, bleeding, vomiting and diarrhea.